monties/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Variables in the tidy data set
 There are 81 variables in total in the data set, below are the desctiptions for the variables:

-1. Subject : an integer identifies each subject
+<b>1.
+Subject </b>: an integer identifies each subject<br>
-2. activity: a factor variable records the subject's activity within 6 levels - "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", and "LAYING"
+<b>2. activity</b>: a factor variable records the subject's activity within 6 levels -<br>"WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", and "LAYING"<br>
-3. to 81.: average number by each subject and each activity of the mean or standard deviation (std) of the signal resords:
+<b>3. to 81.</b>: average number by each subject and each activity of the mean or standard deviation (std) of the signal resords:

-  For example, variable "tBodyAcc-mean()-X" is the average of the mean values of one subject's time-domain acceleration signal records into body in X direction for one kind of activity.
+  <ul>For example, variable "tBodyAcc-mean()-X" is the average of the mean values of one subject's time-domain acceleration signal records into body in X direction for one kind of activity.</ul>

 ## License
 Use of this dataset in publications must be acknowledged by referencing the following publication [1]